How to navigate all the newish alternatives to Twitter/X

 But the benefit of Mastodon is that instead of an algorithm, what you see is entirely derived by who you follow and what everyone is “boosting.”
 Boosting is another word for what used to be called retweeting.
 You can “favourite” someone’s post but that really doesn’t help anyone apart from providing a transitory dopamine rush that at least one person noticed your latest witty gem.
 Boosting is what drives everything on Mastodon.

-In short, once you have a stable of good followers, you can start picking off THEIR followers to build your list: gradually the qualify of what you absorb will improve.
+In short, once you have a stable of good Follows [in effect, sources] you can start picking off THEIR follows to build your list: gradually the quality of what you absorb will improve.
 For starters, if you are following ubiquitous U.S. politics for what I call a new four-year cycle of 24/7 47, I recommend Laffy and Nonolex.
-Laffy is an American who just moved to Canada in part because of the political situation and has a large following.
+Laffy is a Californian who just moved to Canada west coast in part because of the political situation and has a large following.
 She posts as @GottaLaff@mastodon.social.
 Nonilex is also a hardworking political observer, posting as @Nonilex@masto.ai.
-And finally, follow Mastodon Migration: @mastadonmigration@mastodon.online.
+And finally, follow Mastodon Migration: @mastodonmigration@mastodon.online.
 There are also several account handles with the name Kamala in them but I’m guessing they’ll soon be renaming themselves.

 Freepik